Concepts

 | Total required during the backup window | up to 150 GB |

-Recommended sizing rule: allocate at least 50% free space on production storage relative to the total volume of backed-up VMs, to accommodate this overhead inherent to high-performance block storage.
+Recommended sizing rule: plan for at least 50% free space on production storage relative to the total volume of backed-up VMs, to support this overhead inherent to high-performance block storage.

 All communications between the backup orchestrator and S3 storage are encrypted via HTTPS / TLS 1.3.